Soft-V/SoftV.Docs/docs/robocad/libraries/studica/ultrasound.md

 ---
-id: motors
+id: ultrasound
-title: Motors
+title: Ultrasound distance sensor
 ---

-# Motors
+# Ultrasound distance sensor

-Motors are used to move robot and its components.
+Ultrasound distance sensor is used to know a distance to an obstacle.

 #### Example: